paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-745-computation-of-retired-pay.md

 Another prior section 7361, acts Aug.
 10, 1956, ch.
 1041, 70A Stat.
 455; Aug.
 6, 1981, Pub.
 L. 97–31, § 12(3)(D), 95 Stat.
 154, authorized Secretary of the Navy to provide for necessary salvage facilities for public and private vessels, prior to the general amendment of this chapter by Pub.
 L. 104–106.

 #### Amendments
+2025—Subsec. (a)(2).
+Pub.
+L. 119–60 substituted “Vietnam era” for “Vietnam Era”.

+2024—Subsec. (a)(2).
+Pub.
+L. 118–159 inserted “(except in the case of a member who served during the Vietnam Era, as that term is defined in [section 12731 of this title](./chapter-1223-retired-pay-for-non-regular-service.md#section-12731))” after “based”.

 2018—Pub.
 L. 115–232, § 808(b)(14), renumbered [section 3991 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3991&num=0&edition=prelim) as this section.

 Subsec. (a)(2).
 Pub.
 L. 115–232, § 809(a), substituted “section 7314” for “section 3914”.